calm-palm/cotm-randomizer/README.md

 1.1:
   - Added an optional rule to require that all bosses be defeated.
 When enabled, the other Last Key settings are ignored, and a Last Key is placed behind every boss except Dracula.
   - Added functionality to fix room settings to properly display magic items in some cases.
 Nonstandard rooms (e.g. containing Heavy Ring or Tackle blocks and other unknown conflicting graphics -- around half of rooms) will still have garbled graphics for magic items.
+  - Fixed the duplicate "OT8" entry on the map thanks to a tip from Liquid Cat.

 1.0:
   - Altered the Y-coordinates of magic items placed on non-magic item pedestals and non-magic items placed on magic item pedestals to make them now appear to be at the right height.